 Review your credit report.
 Before you apply for a credit card, review your credit report from all three bureaus so you can make sure everything that’s on there is correct.
 Credit card issuers can pull one or all three reports from the major credit bureaus (Experian, Equifax and TransUnion).
 Applicant comments on CreditBoards.com show which credit bureaus the most reports were pulled from for each issuer:

 - Amex: Experian

 - Barclays: TransUnion

-- Capital One: Tends to pull all 3 at once
+- Capital One: Tends to pull all three

 - Chase: Experian